Category Development / EMEA / 2018–2024

 A market was taking shape but the language around it was weak

-By 2018, a new collecting behaviour was clearly emerging.
+By 2018, a new collecting behaviour was already visible.

-In the United States and parts of Asia, high-value sneakers, streetwear, and sports-linked objects were already moving beyond hobbyist resale and into a more mature market.
+In the United States and parts of Asia, high-value sneakers, streetwear, and sports-linked objects were moving beyond hobbyist resale into a more mature market.
 The category had momentum, but not yet a settled vocabulary.
-It was being traded actively but not fully understood.
+It was being traded actively, but not fully understood.

-Europe lagged behind.
+Europe was less developed.
 The appetite was there, but the market had not yet been properly organised, elevated, or explained.

-At that stage, Disndat, then operating from Paris as HypePlug, began moving away from high-volume resale and towards rarer, higher-conviction objects with stronger cultural and long-term value.
+At that stage, Disndat, then operating from Paris as HypePlug, began moving away from high-volume resale and towards rarer, higher-conviction objects with stronger cultural, historical, and long-term commercial value.

 Framework